dgraph-io/badger/README.md

 it to 128.
 For more details, [see this thread](https://groups.google.com/d/topic/golang-nuts/jPb_h3TvlKE/discussion).

+- Are there any linux specific settings that I should use?

+We recommend setting max file descriptors to a high number depending upon the expected size of you data.

 ## Contact
 - Please use [discuss.dgraph.io](https://discuss.dgraph.io) for questions, feature requests and discussions.
 - Please use [Github issue tracker](https://github.com/dgraph-io/badger/issues) for filing bugs or feature requests.